JoshuaWise/jellypromise/README.md

 # jellypromise [![Build Status](https://img.shields.io/travis/JoshuaWise/jellypromise.svg)](https://travis-ci.org/JoshuaWise/jellypromise)

 This is an implementation of Promises that achieves the following design goals:
-- Tiny size (2.51 kB minified and gzipped)
+- Tiny size (3.72 kB minified and gzipped)
 - Fast performance (faster than [bluebird](https://github.com/petkaantonov/bluebird/))
 - A superset of the [ES6 Promise](http://www.ecma-international.org/ecma-262/6.0/#sec-promise-objects)
-- Has a very useful, carefully-selected set of utilities, without bloat
+- Has a useful, carefully-selected set of utilities, without bloat
 - Logs unhandled errors by default (the opposite of what [then/promise](https://github.com/then/promise) does), provides long stack traces, and provides utilities for useful error handling patterns
+- Provides a very efficient object streaming library for asynchronous processing chains with concurrency control

 ## Installation